 When my husband Rob and I were living in England we used to buy boxes of special fudge, made by The Toffee Shop at Penrith, in the Lake District.
 We actually bought it at Fortnum and Mason in London.
-It was packaged for the charity The Princes Trust, so I could justify eating a lot of it because it was helping young people.
+It was packaged for a charity The Princes Trust (as in Prince Charles).
+I could justify eating a lot of it because it was helping young people.
 It’s just delicious, sort of dry and crumbly rather than gluggy.

-It’s a bit like Scottish Tablet, which originated in the 18thC and is sometimes flavoured with whisky.
-I once had a Glasgow born NZ boyfriend who used to make this for me, it was the best thing about him really (sorry Jim).
+The fudge is a bit like Scottish Tablet, which originated in the 18thC and is sometimes flavoured with whisky.
+I once had a Glasgow born New Zealand boyfriend who used to make this for me, it was the best thing about him really (sorry Jim).

-Since publishing this, I have been asked to add a recipe for Tablet.
+Since publishing this piece, I have been asked to add a recipe for Tablet.
 I suspect Jim used condensed milk, but here is a more traditional version;

 Marrons glace.
 Yes, I know there should be an accent over the ‘e’ , but I don’t know how to do it….OK?
 These are candied, glazed chestnuts, popular in France and Northern Italy.
 The taste is a little unusual for confectionary.
 In fact, I was a bit unsure about the first couple I tried, but with the third….oh my word, I was completely addicted.
 There is a long history associated with marrons glace, dating back to the sixteen century.